LovelaceAcademy/Learn/_posts/2021-06-10-transactions-utxo-and-metadata.markdown

 Much like the law of conservation of energy, the **sum of all inputs must be equal to the sum of all outputs minus the transaction fees**.
 For typical payment transactions this usually results in "change" outputs being sent back to the payer.
-This also means all active ADA and custom tokens on Cardano's ledger can be traced back to a transaction distributing the initial ADA supply in the genesis block, minted ADA from transactions claiming stake rewards or from transactions minting custom tokens.
+This elegant model also means all active ADA and custom tokens on Cardano's ledger can be traced back to a transaction distributing the initial ADA supply in the genesis block, minted ADA from transactions claiming stake rewards or from transactions minting custom tokens.